http2/http2.github.io/faq/index.md

 ### What about non-browser users of HTTP?

-It's expected that non-browser applications will be able to use HTTP/2 as well, if they're already using HTTP.
+Non-browser applications should be able to use HTTP/2 as well, if they're already using HTTP.

 Early feedback has been that HTTP/2 has good performance characteristics for HTTP "APIs", because the APIs don't need to consider things like request overhead in their design.